angular/angular/aio/content/guide/router-tutorial-toh.md

 Each named outlet has its own set of routes with their own components.
 Multiple outlets can display different content, determined by different routes, all at the same time.

-Add an outlet named "popup" in the `AppComponent`, directly below the unnamed outlet.
+Add an outlet named "popup" in the `AppComponent`, directly following the unnamed outlet.

 <code-example path="router/src/app/app.component.4.html" header="src/app/app.component.html (outlets)" region="outlets"></code-example>

-That's where a popup will go, once you learn how to route a popup component to it.
+That's where a popup goes, once you learn how to route a popup component to it.

 {@a secondary-routes}